 Hermeneutics is, to quote the founder of the method, Friedrich Schleiermacher (1768-1834), “the art of understanding each other’s words”.
 However, it is not just a method to understand the spoken or written word, but also a way to explain historical events.

-A nice way to introduce the hermeneutical method is to compare it to daily life.
+A nice way of introducing the hermeneutical method is to compare it to daily life.
 When we first meet someone for the first time, we are still full of prejudices and stereotypes: Germans are efficient, women like gossip, teenagers are rebellious.
 After we have started our conversation, we get acquainted with the other and discover that we have to refine or abandon our ideas.
 It is not uncommon that we get to know someone else so well that we can even predict his response to certain situations.

 The hermeneutical approach towards texts is more or less the same: you start reading with a certain expectation and get an increasingly adequate impression of it.
-For example, you suppose the epigrams of Martial to be little poems about sex (if only because the publisher will have written this on the book’s back cover).
+For example, you suppose the epigrams of Martial to be little poems about sex (if only because the publisher will have written this on the book jacket).
 Quite soon, however, you will discover that there are also epigrams about the circus games and you will be moved by a poem about a departed child named Erotion.
 With a better impression of Martial’s poetry, you will close the book.
 When you decide to read it again, you have a better starting position, will discover other details, and will improve your understanding.
 This process is called the “hermeneutical cycle” and is equivalent to the “empirical cycle”.

 - when you try to understand a book of poetry and its poems,